Site icon Bia review

 Rate this post

-Description: Auto White Balance (AWB) is the default setting on most cameras, including the Nikon D5100.
-In this mode, the camera automatically adjusts the white balance based on the detected lighting conditions.
-It analyzes the scene and tries to correct color casts to make the colors appear as natural as possible.
+Details: Auto White Balance (AWB) is the default white setting most cameras use, as is with that of Nikon D5100.
+The camera computes the resultant white balance settings from the identified ambient light condition level inside the shooting area.
+It analyzes and tries to correct color originally intended to make the image look as natural as possible.

 Advantages: